 Regardless of the specific mediums and activities companies put into play for their customer acquisition process, it’s evident they need the right “PPT” in place to acquire customers:

-- People: Search engine optimization analysts, email marketing experts, social media specialists, content marketing professionals — all are necessary personnel (and just a sampling of the core team members required) who, together, are the guiding force of a company’s high-level customer acquisition strategy and the ones who ultimately enhance the operational efficiency of said strategy.
+- People: Search engine optimization analysts to focus on organic, email marketing experts to convert top leads, social media specialists to retarget prospects, content marketing professionals to produce blog posts and other collateral.
+That’s just a sample of the necessary personnel who, together, are the guiding force of a company’s high-level customer acquisition strategy and the ones who ultimately own said strategy.

-- Processes: These will vary from one industry and organization to the next, given their business models, target customers, and overall objectives differ.
+- Processes: These will vary across companies, based on their business models, target customers, and overall goals.
 But there are fundamental elements needed for all brands to achieve scalable customer acquisition processes, including effective lead-scoring methods and a thorough understanding and routine analysis of the acquisition funnel.

 - Technology: Reliance on disparate martech and underwhelming marketing cloud suites to develop customer acquisition strategies needs to (finally) end.
-In place of these systems needs to be a centralized database that unifies all contacts’ personally identifiable information (PII) and profile properties into one location where it can be activated with great ease.
+Instead, marketers need a centralized database that unifies all contacts’ personally identifiable information (PII) and profile properties into one location where it can be activated with great ease.